kubernetes/website/docs/user-guide/persistent-volumes/index.md

 Only PVs of the requested class, ones with the same annotation as the PVC, can be bound to the PVC.

-PVCs don't necessarily have to request a class, they can omit the annotation or set it to `""`.
-The cluster treats PVCs that don't request a class differently depending on whether the [`SimpleDefaultStorageClassForPVC` admission controller](docs/admin/admission-controllers/#simpledefaultstorageclassforpvc) is turned on.
+PVCs don't necessarily have to request a class.
+A PVC with its annotation set equal to `""` is always interpreted to be requesting a PV with no class, so it can only be bound to PVs with no class (no annotation or one set equal to `""`).
+A PVC with no annotation is not quite the same and is treated differently by the cluster depending on whether the [`SimpleDefaultStorageClassForPVC` admission controller](docs/admin/admission-controllers/#simpledefaultstorageclassforpvc) is turned on.

 * If the admission controller is turned on, the administrator may specify a default `StorageClass`.
-All PVCs that don't request a `StorageClass` can be bound only to PVs of that default.
-A consequence of this is that the PVs those PVCs would normally be bound to, the PVs that have no class (no annotation or annotation equal to `""`), are unable to be bound to any PVC.
+All PVCs that have no annotation can be bound only to PVs of that default.
 Specifying a default `StorageClass` is done by setting the annotation `storageclass.beta.kubernetes.io/is-default-class` equal to "true" in a `StorageClass` object.
 If the administrator does not specify a default, the cluster responds to PVC creation as if the admission controller were turned off.
 If more than one default is specified, the admission controller forbids the creation of all PVCs.
 * If the admission controller is turned off, there is no notion of a default `StorageClass`.
-All PVCs that don't request a `StorageClass` can be bound only to PVs that have no class.
+All PVCs that have no annotation can be bound only to PVs that have no class.
+In this case the PVCs that have no annotation are treated the same way as PVCs that have their annotation set to `""`.

 In the future after beta, the `volume.beta.kubernetes.io/storage-class` annotation will become an attribute.